 To complete the renovations, it is necessary for us to move students into other housing before their buildings are renovated.
-Renovations will begin on building 33 in late December.
-Building 31 will be renovated during Winter Quarter and buildings 19 and 27 during Spring Quarter, one at a time.
-Buildings 32, 17, 7, and 4 will be renovated during the summer, two or three at a time.
+Renovations will begin on building 27 in January and building 31 in February.
+Buildings 33 and 4 will be renovated during Spring Quarter, one at a time.
+Buildings 7, 17, 19, and 23 will be renovated during the summer, two at a time.
 Residents will move progressively as the renovations are completed.

 Barnes Renovation Project

 We are planning a renovation project for Barnes that will take place during spring and summer 2015.
 This project will improve the kitchens, install a new fire sprinkler system, and replace the water heating boiler and roof.